Chris Dyer (artist)

-Chris Dyer (born March 3, 1979) is a Peruvian–Canadian artist based in Montreal, who exhibits, performs and teaches his art worldwide.
+Chris Dyer (born March 3, 1979) is a Peruvian–Canadian artist based in Montreal.
 Some of his broader artistic themes include consciousness, truth, oneness, introspection, personal development and kindness.
 He paints using acrylic, pencil, pen, spray paint, gouache and other media on a variety of different forms, including broken or blank skateboards in his early years, various sculptured and recycled items, and now commonly fabric or wood canvas.
-He is also known for his murals, logos, album covers, posters, illustrations, comic books, travel diaries (The Sunlight Chronicles), and YouTube adventure vlogs (Artventures).
-He was the art director and brand manager of Creation Skateboards/Satori Movement for three and a half years, creating designs for hundreds of skateboard decks.
-He teaches many art workshops and classes on technique, spray painting, traditional medicinal healing, and the business of art, as well as offering an online class.
-He has created his own brand of conscious clothing and other goods, Positive Creations, which features some of his most well-loved art.
-Though his styles, mediums and subject matters are always in flow, the main theme seen through his artwork is cultural and spiritual oneness of humanity and beyond.
+He is also known for his murals, logos, album covers, posters, illustrations, comic books, travel diaries, and YouTube adventure vlogs.

+Dyer was the art director and brand manager of Creation Skateboards/Satori Movement for three and a half years, creating designs for skateboard decks.
+He teaches art workshops and classes on technique, spray painting, traditional medicinal healing, and the business of art, as well as offering an online class.
+His clothing and art brand Positive Creations features his artwork.

 Life

 Born in Ottawa, Ontario, Canada, Dyer moved to Lima, Peru at age 4.
 Dyer started skateboarding at 8 years old, and later started to surf at 12.
 By 14 years old he joined a soccer fan based street gang called "SepUlcro", who were fans of the Universitario de Deportes.
 Dyer' parents sent him to Canada to study in 1996, at age 17.
 He lived in Ottawa with his grandmother, where he attended Heritage College and University of Ottawa and during those years he was a heavy drinker and was very self-destructive.
 He moved to Montreal in 2000 to study Illustration at Dawson College.
 In the summer of 2001 he went tree planting, which directed Dyer towards a pursuit of a much more spiritual path.
 Later in life Dyer studied under (and later taught alongside) visionary masters, including Alex Grey, Robert Venosa, Martina Hoffman, Laurence Caruana, A. Andrew Gonzales, Maura Holden, and Amanda Sage.
 Traveling is a big part of Dyer' explorative lifestyle, having visited over 40 countries to paint street murals, live paint at festivals, and produce gallery shows.
 One of the countries where he had a solo exhibition was Belgium, where he met Valerie Lambert, whom he married in 2010, but then divorced in 2016.